xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

     >
     > To learn more about a keyword in Katalon Studio, hover over each keyword to see its description.
 You can also use the search bar on our Katalon Studio documentation page to find the detailed information and usage example of each keyword.

 3. You can add a **Statement** or **Call Test Case** as a test step.
-Click on the drop-down of the _Add_ button and select an option.
+Click on the dropdown of the _Add_ button and select an option.
 See also: [Statements](https://docs.katalon.com/katalon-studio/docs/statements.html) and [Call Test Case](https://docs.katalon.com/katalon-studio/docs/call-test-case.html).

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-case/tc-add-webui.png" alt="add web UI keywords" width="40%">